COMPASS-DOE/sensor-data-pipeline/pipeline/out-of-service/compass-fme-oos/README.md

-# out-of-service
+# compass-fme-oos

-This folder holds COMPASS-FME instrument maintenance records that are read by `L1_normalize.qmd` and used to add out-of-service flags to data.
+This folder holds COMPASS-FME instrument maintenance records that are transformed into out-of-service (OOS) tables in the folder above.

 In both cases,
 - copy new rows from google sheet into the CSV